digidotcom/xbee-java/examples/configuration/ManageCommonParametersSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to manage (get and set) common parameters of the XBee device.
+  This sample Java application shows how to get and set common parameters of the XBee device.
 Common parameters are split in cached and non-cached parameters.
 For that reason, the application refreshes the cached parameters before reading and displaying them.
-Then, it configures, reads and displays the value of non-cached parameters.
+It then configures, reads and displays the value of non-cached parameters.

   The application uses the specific setters and getters provided by the XBee device object to configure and read the different parameters.